-Election observers from the nongovernmental watchdog Carter Center had said in a pre-election statement that the smooth functioning of the voter identification system was key to "preventing malpractice on election day."
+Election observers from the nongovernmental watchdog Carter Center said in a pre-election statement that the smooth functioning of the voter-identification system was key to “preventing malpractice on election day.”

 Chebukati, who addressed journalists outside the Nairobi’s city morgue, said the voting authority is working with police to find those responsible for Msando’s death.
 The bodies of the election official and an unidentified woman were found on the outskirts of the city on Saturday, according to The Star newspaper.

 Efforts by CNN to get a comment on the case from police were not immediately successful.